jey-song/Canvas2/README.md

 - **Codable**: Canvas implements the Codable protocol, which makes saving and loading your canvas data easy.

 ## In Progress
-- **Selection/Eyedropper/Fill**: Tools to move elements around the canvas, pick colors from a given pixel, and fill a particular area with color.
+- **Selection**: Move entire layers, or selected pixels around the screen.
 <br></br>

 # Installation